RobertHenschel/slurm-desktop/README.md

 The application will open a window displaying all available SLURM partitions in a grid layout.

 # SLURM Partition Viewer
 This application was developed for IU's Research Desktop and will likely NOT work anywhere else.
-Linux desktop application to interface with SLURM,.
-This is mostly a proof of concept, and really only works on IU's Research Desktop environment.
+This is Linux desktop application to interface with SLURM.
+Currently this is mostly a proof of concept, and really only works on IU's Research Desktop environment.
 Please reach out if you would like to use this on your HPCDesktop system.

 <img src="https://github.com/user-attachments/assets/41f8bed9-133b-4e2a-b2cc-5e9d26cb29f9" alt="My image" width="500" />
 <img src="https://github.com/user-attachments/assets/130006ff-5a5f-4ce7-ac14-cc1e50c3a356" alt="My image" width="200" />